hafidzfg/cypress-e2e-beyondly/README.md

 # Cypress E2E Testing - Ecommerce test app

-This repository contains end-to-end (E2E) test automation using [Cypress](https://www.cypress.io/) for the Beyondly web application.
+This repository contains end-to-end (E2E) test automation using [Cypress](https://www.cypress.io/) for the a mock ecommerce web application.
 It covers login scenarios using behavior-driven development (BDD), applying the Page Object Model (POM), GitHub Actions for CI, and optional integration with Cypress Cloud for test recording.

 ---